Isa Pa with Feelings: Plot

-An architect student, Mara, takes a break from studying by dancing at her balcony where her next door neighbor happens to see her.
-She turns around mid-dancing to find him smiling and she retreats back inside feeling embarrassed.
-After her exams, she visits her family in the countryside where a billboard of her face congratulating her passing of the exam is in front of the house for all to see.
-She enters the house to argue about it but when her dad justifies it as a sure-thing because she is making his dreams come true, she leaves him be.
-As more family show up, she turns her attention to Hailey, her deaf niece.
-She tells both her and her mom that she has signed up for sign language class to communicate with Hailey much to the family's delight.
+An architect student, Mara, takes a break from studying by dancing on her balcony where her next-door neighbor happens to see her.
+She turns around mid-dancing to find him smiling and she retreats inside feeling embarrassed.
+After her exams, she visits her family in the countryside where a billboard of her face congratulating her on passing the exam is in front of the house for all to see.
+She enters the house to argue about it but when her dad justifies it as a sure thing because she is making his dreams come true, she leaves him be.
+As more families show up, she turns her attention to Hailey, her deaf niece.
+She tells both her and her mom that she has signed up for a sign language class to communicate with Hailey much to the family's delight.

 When Mara enters the architecture firm where she's been interning, her co-interns ignore her greetings and turn away.
 She finds out that she failed her board exams.
-She shows up to sign language class and her teacher turns out to be her next door neighbor, Gali.
+She shows up to sign language class and her teacher turns out to be her next-door neighbor, Gali.
 They formally introduce themselves and proceed to learn basic sign language phrases.
 When she flatly signs the phrase "I'm sorry", Gali presses her to do the sign again "with feelings" because facial expressions are key to communicating in sign language.

 They become friends and slowly fall in love.
 Eventually, they realize how their deaf and hearing worlds could drive each other apart.